Telecominfraproject/wlan-cloud-ucentralgw/README.md

 ```

 #### Controller wants the AP to reboot
-Controller sends this command when it believes the AP should reboot
+Controller sends this command when it believes the AP should reboot.
 ```
 {    "jsonrpc" : "2.0" ,
      "method" : "reboot" ,